 Simple English definitions for legal terms

-Read a random definition: continuing consideration
+Read a random definition: certificate of registration

 The advocacy of illegal action is when someone encourages others to do something that is against the law.
 This type of speech is not protected by the First Amendment, which is a law that protects free speech in the United States.
 The Supreme Court has ruled that only speech that is intended to and likely to incite immediate lawless action can be punished.
 This means that people can talk about breaking the law, but they cannot encourage others to do it right away.
 This is called the "Brandenburg Test," and it is the rule that decides whether speech that advocates illegal action is protected under the First Amendment.